rob-Hitchens/trading-bots/example_bots/simple_limit/README.md

 ### Setup Config File

 Found at `example_bots/simple_limit/configs` folder.
-Its a yaml file that allows us to easily set our stategy's parameters.
+Its a yaml file that allows us to easily set parameters.

 **Example:**
 ```yml